GabiBrawl/Utsuwa/README.md

 ---

+## Assembly

+For this project I'm not going to be making a CAD case of model, because I made the PCB itself beautiful, and seeing the electronics in this will be very cool.
+I have two ideas for protecting the electronics though: either use epoxy to cover everything, or I will use a clear shrinking tube to cover the PCB.
+I think the latter will give it a better look.

+---

 ## Firmware

 This board runs on the [Pico Fido](https://github.com/polhenarejos/pico-fido) open-source firmware.
 To support the custom hardware (RP2354A + Hall Effect + WS2812), you must compile the firmware with the following settings in `board_config.h`: